 Chair:

 Faculty Member:

 Section 2: Chair's Assessment of Teaching Effectiveness

-Process: The chair of the faculty member's department assessment on discussion reviewing the faculty member's syllabiliand/or other documember is a chair, then the faculty member may select to provide this assessment. ns with the faculty member regarding teaching, uments, and/or classroom observations.
+Process: The chair of the faculty member's department assesses to below.
+The chair will base this assessment on discussions will reviewing the faculty member's syllabiliand/or other documen member is a chair, then the faculty member may select anothe to provide this assessment. ith the faculty member regarding teaching, ts, and/or classroom observations.
 If the faculty

-In addition, if a faculty member so chooses, he/she can ask a MS teaching.
-The colleague's comments will then be attached •
+In addition, if a faculty member so chooses, he/she can ask a MSB co teaching.
+The colleague's comments will then be attached to

-Exceeds expectations (This faculty member is a highly effective team acher)
+Exceeds expectations (This faculty member is a highly effective Meets expectations (This faculty member is an effective teacher Falls below expectations (This faculty member needs to improve)

 Comments by the Chair:

 Comments by the Faculty member:

 Signature of Chair Date